orisrightpaw/fiddle/README.md

-# Cadence
+# Fiddle

 > [!NOTE]
 > This is **alpha** software, and does not represent final design, functionality or implementation decisions.

-**Cadence** is free (_as in freedom!_), open-source, [Fediverse](https://en.wikipedia.org/wiki/Fediverse), social media software.
+**Fiddle** is free (_as in freedom!_), open-source, [Fediverse](https://en.wikipedia.org/wiki/Fediverse), social media software.

 ## Deploying

-Cadence currently is not in a production-ready state.
-Multiple core components are currently missing, therefor instructions on how to deploy and run Cadence will not be provided.
+Fiddle currently is not in a production-ready state.
+Multiple core components are currently missing, therefor instructions on how to deploy and run Fiddle will not be provided.
 Do not contact me for assistance.

 ## Credits